higgi13425/medicaldata/cran-comments.md

 * win-builder (devel and release and old)

 ## R CMD check results
-There were no ERRORs or WARNINGs or NOTEs.
+There were no ERRORs or WARNINGs.

+One NOTE:
+* checking CRAN incoming feasibility ...
+NOTE
+Maintainer: 'Peter Higgins <higgi13425@yahoo.com>'

+Yes, I am the maintainer.

 ## Downstream dependencies
 None (this is a new package, and a data-only package, so it seems unlikely to develop a lot of downstream dependencies)